 As the Senior Coordinator at Conwy Connect for Learning Disabilities, I manage develop and co-ordinate the activities of Conwy Connect by working in partnership with other agencies, organisations and individuals.
 I am responsible for attending meetings and feeding back information to Conwy Connect’s membership.

 Paul Carter, September 2013 – present

 Health Improvement Officer

-As Health Improvement Co-ordinator I will be I will be working with the Health Liaison Team focusing on improving health outcomes and addressing the health inequalities experienced by people with learning disabilities.
+As Health Improvement Co-ordinator I will be working with the Health Liaison Team focusing on improving health outcomes and addressing the health inequalities experienced by people with learning disabilities.
 I will be initially concentrating on Traffic Light Hospital Assessments – a form for adults with learning disabilities which, once completed, will contain vital information about them for hospital staff should they be admitted to hospital.
 I will be promoting their use in the county of Conwy.
 I will also be working on